 Tribal consultation was completed for the Project to comply with EO 13175 and the NHPA.
 Tribes were invited to comment on the Project during the scoping comment period, and consultation letters were also sent to the tribes on September 9, 2020 (Appendix A).
-The following tribal entities were consulted for the Project, and responses received from tribes are summarized in Table 7-1 and included in Appendix A. Consultation with the tribes will continue during the Draft Plan-EA review period, and the results will be documented in the Final Plan-EA.
+The following tribal entities were consulted for the Project, and responses received from tribes are summarized in Table 7-1 and included in Appendix A. The tribes were invited to review and comment on the Draft Plan-EA during the open comment period and one response was provided from the Hopi Tribe that is summarized in Table 7-1 and in Appendix A.